TrivadisPF/platys-modern-data-platform/modern-data-platform-stack/static-data/container-volume/data-product-portal/postgresql-data/readme.txt

-Contains the postgresql-data of the LangWatch service, if flag LANGWATCH_volume_map_data is set to true.
+Contains the postgresql-data of the LangWatch service, if flag DATA_PRODUCT_PORTAL_volume_map_data is set to true.